tylerlwsmith/deadhandmedia.com/content/portfolio/sacmusic/index.md

 {{< figure src="mobile.png" alt="An app like design on mobile browsers." width="250" >}}

-## Technical Approach

-The site uses Django REST Framework for the back-end, Express.js + Next.js + Tailwind CSS for the front-end, PostgreSQL as the database, and Nginx as the webserver.
-Because there are so many services in the app, each runs its own Docker container, then all the containers are orchestrated using Docker Compose.

-Express was used in conjunction with Next.js on the front-end to enable the site to effortlessly generate XML sitemaps on the fly.
-To enable hot-reloading of the Express server, Express hooks directly into Next's Webpack config for TypeScript compilation, then Chokidar is used in a server boot script for module cache invalidation.

-The back-end is a near-vanilla install of Django with REST Framework used for endpoint serialization.
-For local development, the Django app has a command for pulling all of the event data from the production API to the local development environment to ensure the that development and production are always in sync.

-Nginx is run in a container, and handles reverse proxying for both the front-end and back-end.
-In production, the server runs its own copy of Nginx that proxys to the container.
-While the setup is redundant, it allows easy configuration of Certbot on the host machine for automatic SSL certificate renewals.

-To keep the feedback cycle fast, every commit to the main branch is run through Jenkins.
-Jenkins builds development containers then runs its tests.
-If the tests pass, it build production containers, puts them in a private Docker Hub registry, then restarts the services on the production server using the new images.
-Jenkins also has another task that backs up the database once a day and places the backup on S3 compatable object stoarge.

-### Previous iterations

-SacMusic.com has been through several iterations.
-I originally built SacMusic.com with WordPress because my familiarity with the platform allowed me to develop the site quickly.
-After building the site with the Sage starter theme to use Blade templates then migrating to Timber for the Twig templating engine, I wanted to leverage the power of a modern JavaScript framework for a more app-like experience.

-I rebuilt the front-end using Next.js and Emotion for styles, while continuing to use to use WordPress as its data source.
-WordPress's REST API is famously slow, so when the data is updated, WordPress synced its data to the Node.js server where it could be delivered to the user in milliseconds.

 ## Detailed Event Information

 The site lists sign-up time, start time and end time for every event.
 The current days open mics are always displayed at the very top, so a musician who is free tonight can quickly find an event.
 Visitors can also see if there is alcohol available at an event.